axu2/feral-interactive-mac-controllers/README.md

+# feral-interactive-controllers

+These files are different than the ones provided by `support@feralinteractive.com`.
+They fix a typo in the Option button.
+And have updated ProductIDs for newer controller firmwares.

 #### Update 2024-02-11

 Xbox controller plists have been updated to fix dpad/camera spinning issues in Sleeping Dogs, GRID Autosport, etc.